Mangalya Balam

 Mangalya Balam is a 1959 Indian Telugu-language romantic drama film, produced by D. Madhusudhana Rao under Annapurna Pictures banner and directed by Adurthi Subba Rao.
 It stars Akkineni Nageswara Rao and Savitri, with music composed by Master Venu.
-The film is a remake of the Bengali film Agni Pariksha, which was based on Ashapurna Devi's novel of the same name.
+The film is a remake of the 1954 Bengali film Agni Pariksha, which was based on Ashapurna Devi's novel of the same name.
 It was simultaneously made by the same banner and director in Tamil as Manjal Mahimai.

 Plot

-Zamindar Papa Rao resides with his shrew wife Kantamma, that ill-treats her mother-in-law Parvatamma, and they have two children, Suryam and Saroja.
+Zamindar Papa Rao resides with his shrewd wife Kantamma, that ill-treats her mother-in-law Parvatamma.
+They have two children, Suryam and Saroja.
 In their village, Papa Rao's sibling, Seeta, lives with her peasant husband, Rangaiah, and the couple has a son, Chandra Shekar.
-A rift erupts between families due to Seeta's nuptial unwillingness to her brother.
-Once Parvatamma packs up with Seeta, conscious of her terminally ill state, with Suryam and Saroja.
+A rift erupts between the families due to Seeta's nuptial unwillingness to her brother.
+Once Parvatamma packs up with Seeta, conscious of her terminal illness, with Suryam and Saroja.
 Whereat, Seeta aspires to reunite their families with Chandram and Saroja's wedlock and pleads with her mother.
 So, Parvatamma calls Papa Rao before he lands, and Seeta's condition worsens.
 Hence, Parvatamma accomplishes the eve by espousing the infants.
 Being aware of it, furious Papa Rao quits with Suryam and Saroja when grief-stricken Seeta dies.
 Upon transpiring about it, an infuriated Kantamma annuls via the court, depriving the wedding chain Mangalsutram of Saroja, which Suryam preserves.
 Years roll by, and Chandram civilizes and backs up.
 Then, Parvatamma divulges the past and requests him to retrieve his wife.
 Thus, Chandram acquaints Saroja unbeknownst with the aid of his bestie, Kailasam, and they fall in love.
-Parallelly, Kailasam secures Saroja's mate Meenakshi while committing suicide for forced marriage when Saroja shelters her, and he crushes with her.
+Parallelly, Kailasam secures Saroja's mate Meenakshi while she attempts suicide for forced marriage when Saroja shelters her, and he falls in love with her.
 Following this, Suryam unveils Saroja's splice by handing over the wedding chain.
 Now, Saroja is in a dichotomy but complies with the wedlock and keeps Chandram distant.
 Meanwhile, Parvatamma's health declines, so Suryam brings her home.
 Besides, Chandram seeks to meet Saroja, and Papa Rao necks him out, knowing his identity.
 Saroja enlightens the fact by Parvatamma and rejoins the pair.
 Here, stubborn Papa Rao forcibly fixes Saroja's alliance with Kailasam, which Parvatamma opposes and quits.
 So, Chandram enacts a play and flees with Saroja.
 Papa Rao chases and, in enrage, shoots them when Parvatamma is wounded.
 Spotting it, Papa Rao admitted guilt and reformed Kantamma.
 Finally, the movie ends happily with the family's reunion.